Eileen McGrath, PhD

 Degree(s)

-Predictors of developmental outcomes of high-risk and developmentally delayed infants; impact of prematurity on a diagnosis of autism or other neurodevelopmental disability; fetal origins research; intentional interprofessional leadership in neurodevelopmental disabilities.
+predictors of neurodevelopmental outcomes of extremely preterm, very preterm, moderately preterm, and late preterm infants; impact of prematurity on a diagnosis of autism or other neurodevelopmental disorder; fetal origins research; intentional interprofessional leadership in neurodevelopmental and related disabilities; inclusion of individuals with cognitive impairments in graduate-level maternal & child health training programs